alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/readme.md

 5. Execute the macro.

-   - Example macro call for a magnitude-sorted, weight-based figure using defaults for parameters iv (0.1) and v (bands):

-     	%love(working_directory = <i>insert-filepath-here</i>,
-	      sortchoice = sorted,
-	      method = WEIGHT);

 ### Example figure (please see full example in separate files)

-The image below is based on published standardized mean difference data from Table 1 of:

-Mitchell AP, Kinlaw AC, Peacock-Hinton S, Dusetzina SB, Sanoff HK, Lund JL.
+The image below is based on published standardized mean difference data from Table 1 of Mitchell AP, Kinlaw AC, Peacock-Hinton S, Dusetzina SB, Sanoff HK, Lund JL.
 Use of High-Cost Cancer Treatments in Academic and Nonacademic Practice.
 Oncologist.
 2019:theoncologist.2019-0338. doi:10.1634/theoncologist.2019-0338

+Using these data and this macro call generates a figure with magnitude-sorted standardized mean differences before and after weighting, using defaults for parameters iv (0.1) and v (bands):

+     	%love(working_directory = <i>insert-filepath-here</i>,
+	      sortchoice = sorted,
+	      method = WEIGHT);

 ![](https://github.com/alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/blob/master/folder/love_sorted_Weighted__1_bands_20200510T174441.png)